p4lang/p4c/backends/ebpf/psa/README.md

 ### NFP (Normal Packet From Port)

+**TC-based design**

 Packet arriving on an interface is intercepted in the XDP hook by the `xdp-helper` program.
 It performs pre-processing and packet is passed for further processing to the TC ingress.
 Note that there is no P4-related processing done in the `xdp-helper` program.

 By default, a packet is further passed to the TC subsystem.
 It is done by `XDP_PASS` action and packet is further handled by `tc-ingress` program.

+**XDP-based design**

+No specific processing is done.
+Packets are just received by the eBPF programm attached to XDP.

 ### RESUBMIT